Human science

 Human science (or human sciences in the plural) studies the philosophical, biological, social, justice, and cultural aspects of human life.
 Human science aims to expand the understanding of the human world through a broad interdisciplinary approach.
 It encompasses a wide range of fields - including history, philosophy, sociology, psychology, justice studies, evolutionary biology, biochemistry, neurosciences, folkloristics, and anthropology.
 It is the study and interpretation of the experiences, activities, constructs, and artifacts associated with human beings.
 The study of human sciences attempts to expand and enlighten the human being's knowledge of its existence, its interrelationship with other species and systems, and the development of artifacts to perpetuate the human expression and thought.
 It is the study of human phenomena.
-The study of the human experience is historical and current in nature.
-It requires the evaluation and interpretation of the historic human experience and the analysis of current human activity to gain an understanding of human phenomena and to project the outlines of human evolution.
-Human science is an objective, informed critique of human existence and how it relates to reality.Underlying human science is the relationship between various humanistic modes of inquiry within fields such as history, sociology, folkloristics, anthropology, and economics and advances in such things as genetics, evolutionary biology, and the social sciences for the purpose of understanding our lives in a rapidly changing world.
-Its use of an empirical methodology that encompasses psychological experience in contrasts with the purely positivistic approach typical of the natural sciences which exceeds all methods not based solely on sensory observations.
-Modern approaches in the human sciences integrate an understanding of human structure, function on and adaptation with a broader exploration of what it means to be human.
-The term is also used to distinguish not only the content of a field of study from that of the natural science, but also its methodology.
+The study of the human experience is both historical and current.
+It requires evaluating and interpreting the historical human experience and analyzing current human activity to understand human phenomena and to outline human evolution.
+Human science is an objective, informed critique of human existence and how it relates to reality.
+Underlying human science is the relationship between various humanistic modes of inquiry within fields such as history, sociology, folkloristics, anthropology, and economics and advances in such things as genetics, evolutionary biology, and the social sciences for the purpose of understanding our lives in a rapidly changing world.
+Its use of an empirical methodology that encompasses psychological experience, in contrast to the purely positivistic approach typical of the natural sciences, which relies solely on sensory observation.
+Modern approaches in the human sciences integrate an understanding of human structure, function, and adaptation with a broader exploration of what it means to be human.
+The term is also used to distinguish not only the content of a field of study from that of the natural sciences, but also its methodology.